SarahRichards1928/knossos/_drafts/documentation.md

 ### Arbitrary Viewport Orientation

-*   Instead of being aligned with the coordinate axes, the viewports can have *arbitrary orientation*.
-I.e the viewports stay orthogonal to each other, but their angle to the coordinate axes can change.
+Instead of being aligned with the coordinate axes, the viewports can have *arbitrary orientation*, i.e the viewports stay orthogonal to each other, but their angle to the coordinate axes can change.

-*   Press *"K"* or *"M"* to rotate clock-wise or counter-clockwise around the *z-axis*.
+*   Press `K` or `M` to rotate clock-wise or counter-clockwise around the *z axis*.
-*   Press *"L"* or *","* to rotate clock-wise or counter-clockwise around the *y-axis*.
+*   Press `L` or `,` to rotate clock-wise or counter-clockwise around the *y axis*.
 *   Keep in mind that in arbitrary orientation you do not have original image quality.
 But it might help you to understand the morphology better.
-*   When you trace in arbitrary orientation mode, each time you place a node the viewports will automatically align orthogonally to tracing direction, or more precisely, the former xy-Viewport will be orthogonal to tracing direction.
+*   When you trace in arbitrary orientation mode, each time you place a node the viewports will automatically align orthogonally to tracing direction---or more precisely, the former `xy` viewport will be orthogonal to tracing direction.
-*   To lock the viewports current orientation, tick the "Lock current VP orientation" checkbox in the tool bar
+*   To lock the viewports current orientation, tick the *"Lock current VP orientation"* checkbox in the tool bar.
-*   To restore the original axes-aligned viewport orientation, press on the button "Restore VP orientation"
+*   To restore the original axes-aligned viewport orientation, press on the button *"Restore VP orientation"*.

 ### 3D Viewport

-*   The lower right viewport (with a black border) represents the 3D viewport.
+The lower right viewport (with a black border) represents the 3D viewport.

 *   The black borders represent the border of the dataset, on the edges you can see the voxel coordinates.
-*   With the 3D viewport you can observe the development of your traced skeleton(s).
+*   With the 3D viewport, you can observe the development of your traced skeleton(s).
-*   The three other viewports can be seen as 3 planes around the current viewports' center.
+*   The three other viewports can be seen as 3 planes around the current viewport's center.
-*   By scrolling you move in and out of the dataset, with the left mouse button you can pan through the stack and with the right mouse button you rotate the stack.
+*   By scrolling, you move in and out of the dataset.
+With the left mouse button you can pan through the stack, and with the right mouse button you rotate the stack.

 * * *